 Light levels: damage caused to artifacts by light is cumulative and irreversible.

-1. Most sensitive to light – textiles and other dyed fibers, dyed leather, fur and feathers, manuscripts on parchment, prints and drawings on paper, water colors, stamps, color photographic prints and transparencies, historic plastics.
+1. Most sensitive to light – textiles and other dyed fibers, dyed leather, fur and feathers, manuscripts on parchment, prints and drawings on paper, watercolors, stamps, color photographic prints and transparencies, and historic plastics.

-2. Moderately sensitive to light – oil and tempera paintings, lacquer ware, wood, horn, bone, ivory, black and white photographs, some colored glass.
+2. Moderately sensitive to light – oil and tempera paintings, lacquerware, wood, horn, bone, ivory, black and white photographs, and some colored glass.

-3. Insensitive to light – stone, metal, most glass, ceramics.
+3. Insensitive to light – stone, metal, most glass, and ceramics.

 Gaylord – Library supplies, furniture and archival products, 800-448-6461